IraAngeles-IBM/SCDF-INNOVATION-CHALLENGE/Solution-Starter-Kit-Communication-2020-ASEAN/starter-kit/node-red/Node-RED-chatbot.md

 ## Congratulations on building a Call for Code Crisis Communication solution!

 Awesome!
-You have now completed the tutorial on building a chatbot with NodeRED on IBM Cloud!
+You have now completed the tutorial on building a chatbot with Node-RED on IBM Cloud!
 Feel free to modify and enhance your solutions with other services on IBM Cloud.
 We are looking forward to your exciting solutions!